Open Accessibility Menu

 1. Patient Care

-1. The resident will be able to conduct a patient-centered history to obtain the overarching, personal dimensions of the patient’s addiction and its context.
+1. The resident will be able to conduct a patient-centered history, utilizing motivational interviewing to obtain the overarching, personal dimensions of the patient’s substance use disorder, as well as the essential details of each substance including amount, frequency, route, first use, duration of use, and last use.

-3. The resident will be able to diagnose substance-related and addictive disorders using DSM-V criteria.
+3. The resident will be able to diagnose substance use disorders using DSM-V criteria.

-4. The resident will be able to perform a relevant physical examination and identify evidence, for example, of cirrhosis of the liver, withdrawal manifestations, and organic mental symptoms.
+4. The resident will be able to perform a relevant physical examination and identify withdrawal manifestations, and comorbid psychiatric complications.

 5. The resident will be able to succinctly summarize and synthesize in the patient’s chart the biopsychosocial aspects of the patient’s addiction.